 Water your plants regularly and deeply, especially during hot or dry weather, because one of the most common reasons for plants to lose their green color is lack of water.
 Plants may have yellow leaves due to underwatering.

 Proper water gives plants the necessary hydration they need to survive and grow.
 It also helps to maintain a consistent temperature in the soil, which is essential for seed germination and root growth.

 Moreover, water can help to control pests and diseases by keeping the foliage dry and maintaining a healthy environment for beneficial organisms.
 It controls weeds by preventing them from germinating or growing.
-Proper watering can also help maintain the overall health and beauty of the plant.
+Proper watering (you can use tap water as well) can also help maintain the overall health and beauty of the plant.

 2. Check the Soil